Difenzoquat

 Difenzoquat is a selective, postemergent herbicide used to control wild oats in barley and wheat, and first registered in the US in 1975.

-Difenzoquat is a phenylpyrazole and pyrazole herbicide, and a quarternary ammonium compound.
+Difenzoquat is a phenylpyrazole and pyrazole herbicide, and a quaternary ammonium compound.
 It is absorbed via the foliage and acts by rapidly destroying cell membranes.

 Usage

 In the US, difenzoquat is applied once per season as a ground or aerial broadcast treatment; it is sold as a soluble concentrate (96%) or liquid (e.g. "Avenge", a 31.2% formulation), and 64 to 77% of difenzoquat sold is applied to wheat, as of 1994.

 It has also been marketed as "Finaven", "Yeh-Yan-Ku" and "Mataven".

 Safety

 Difenzoquat is a severe eye irritant, and has moderate acute toxicity on skin contact or via ingestion.
 Subchronic oral trials showed no effects on dogs, but rabbits in a dermal study developed skin reactions.
 In chronic trials, rats lost weight without other effect; dogs lost weight, suffered high mortality, developing tremors, lethargy and irregular gait.

 Difenzoquat appears to be non-carcinogenic.
 It is not mutagenic.
 The EPA estimates that humans are exposed to extremely low-level residues which pose no known risks.
 Its NOEL is 25 mg/kg/day.